sugatoray/CodeSnippets/src/HowTo/howto_git/git_commands_review/git_commands.md

 ```

 After I saw this, I ran `git rebase --abort` and that fixed some of the things.
-VS Code was earlier showing
+VS Code was earlier showing.
+But this was not enough.

 [#so_git-pull-rebase]: https://stackoverflow.com/questions/34059893/what-does-git-pull-rebase-origin-master-means

+I kept getting errors while trying to pull from the remote.

 ```sh
 CONFLICT (content): Merge conflict in .gitignore